 Ian Livingston is the User Experience Manager for EA Canada, where he and his team provide user experience research and tools support for multiple franchises developed across Canada including FIFA, Plants vs. Zombies, and Mass Effect.
 Prior to EA, Ian worked at Ubisoft Montreal as the User Research Lead for the Far Cry franchise, working on titles including Far Cry 3 & 4.
 Ian has been working in the video game industry for almost 9 years, has published numerous academic articles in the field of HCI, and has presented work at a variety of conferences including GDC, and SIGGRAPH.

 Sebastian Long works as a Games User Researcher at Player Research, the multi-award-winning playtesting and research studio based in the United Kingdom.
-With Player Research, Seb has contributed to hundreds of games and impacted billions of players, including many bestloved franchises and indie games.
-Seb is a ‘30 Under 30’ and Develop Award winner, BAFTA member, GamesUR conferencee chair; he lives on the UK south coast with his partner Kathryn.
+With Player Research, Seb has contributed to hundreds of games and impacted millions of players, including many beloved franchises and indie games.
+Seb is a ‘30 Under 30’ and Develop Award winner, BAFTA member, GamesUR conference chair; he lives on the UK south coast with his partner Kathryn.